adriankarlen/vscode-relapce/README.md

     `settings.json` file.
 3. Update the `>> PATH TO YOUR CLONED REPO <<` to point to the location of your cloned repository.
-4. Change the variables in `src/settings/vars.css` to match your theme.
-5. Apply the custom css and js files to VS Code via the Custom CSS and JS Loader extension.
+4. Apply the custom css and js files to VS Code via the Custom CSS and JS Loader extension.

 #### Want to use the default activity bar?

 Remove the `horizontal_activity_bar`-files from the `vscode_custom_css.imports`
 in `settings.json`.

+#### Want to use another font?

+Update the `font-family` in `src/css/vars.css`.

 &nbsp;